-One of the best ways to take in the town is by walking through this three-block road and admiring all the Danish providential architecture and the quaint storefronts.
+One of the best things to do in Solvang is to take in the town is by walking through this three-block road and admiring all the Danish providential architecture and the quaint storefronts.
 Most of the main bakeries and restaurants are located in this area.
 It can get quite crowded during the day, but at dusk it’s worth coming back to walk along the almost empty streets, since most of the businesses close early in this town.

 There are a handful of bakeries in town that specialize in Danish sweets like butter cookies and Danishes.
 The most popular one is Olsen’s Danish Village Bakery, which has a dizzying selection of pastries, including their Princess Mocha Waffle (a crunchy almond cookie with a cream filling), and their famous tubs of butter cookies.
+Mortensen’s Danish Bakery is a personal favorite with delicious pistachio bars dipped in chocolate.
 Solvang Bakery is a smaller bakery worth stopping by for its cozy atmosphere and huge almond butter rings.

-These magical balls of dough that taste like a cross between a pancake and a doughnut can be found on Copenhagen Drive, and conveniently picked up at the Solvang Restaurant take-out window.
+These magical balls of dough that taste like a cross between a pancake and a doughnut can be found on Copenhagen Drive, and can be conveniently picked up at the Solvang Restaurant take-out window.
 They come three per order, topped with raspberry sauce and powdered sugar.
 Make sure to get there early, since they close at 3pm on the week (5pm on the weekend).
 If you want to go all out you can get aebleskivers a la mode.
-Savory items like Danish hot dogs and sausages are available at the take-out window if you’re craving something savory as well.
+Savory items like Danish hot dogs and sausages are available at the take-out window as well.

-Hans Christian Andersen Museum is a small museum that is worth stopping by to learn more about this Danish author who is famous for his well-known children’s stories like The Little Mermaid and Princess and the Pea.
+Hans Christian Andersen Museum is a small museum that is one of the top things to do in Solvang, where you will learn more about this Danish author who is famous for his well-known children’s stories like The Little Mermaid and Princess and the Pea.
 It should take you less than an hour to see everything, and best of all the admission is free.
 The Elverhoj Museum, which is also free, has interesting exhibits of the early days of Solvang, as well as a small art gallery.
 If you’re into vintage motorcycles, the Solvang Vintage Motorcycle Museum boasts an impressive private collection that includes rare models.

 Old Mission Santa Ines

 Just a few minutes away from downtown Solvang, this beautiful California mission is worth checking out.
 The interior of the chapel is especially worthwhile to stop by and see, as well as the lush gardens.
 From the parking lot, there’s a clear view of the valley below.
+The mission is easy walking distance from the center of town.
 Admission is $5 for adults.

 Where To Eat In Solvang